tfpauly/per-app-networking-considerations/draft-per-app-networking-considerations.md

 [comment]: # (TODO: add text)

 Any API should not involve revealing an application or user identity to the network via metadata without network authentication.
 Instead, the API should allow a given setting to be conditional on the identity of the network.
 For example, an application should express “use the zero-rated service for my app when on a particular carrier network”, instead of blindly saying “this is my application identifier”.

+--- back

+# Acknowledgments {#acknowledgments}
+{:numbered="false"}

+Thanks to Adi Masputra and Elliot Briggs for their inputs to this discussion.